sqlxpert/10-minute-aws-client-vpn/README.md

       - The parameters are thoroughly documented.
 Set only the "Essential" ones.

-      - Under "Permissions - optional" &rarr; "IAM role - optional", select `CVpnPrereq-DeploymentRole` _if_ you created the deployment role in Step&nbsp;2.
-(If your own privileges are limited, you might need explicit permission to pass the role to CloudFormation.
-See the `CVpnPrereq-SampleDeploymentRolePassRolePol` IAM policy for an example.)

       - Under "Additional settings" &rarr; "Stack policy - optional", you can "Upload a file" and select a locally-saved copy of